andela-eosuagwu/ACADA/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within project ACADA, please send an e-mail to Emeka Osuagwu at emekaosuagwuandela@gmail.com.
+If you discover any security vulnerability within project ACADA, please send an e-mail to Emeka Osuagwu at emekaosuagwuandela@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ### License

-ACADA is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+ACADA is an open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT)